fathima-rizwana/Bank-Loan-Case-Study/README.md

 **Cancelled:** The client cancelled the application sometime during approval.
 Either the client changed her/his mind about the loan or in some cases due to a higher risk of the client he received worse pricing which he did not want.<br>
 **Refused:** The company had rejected the loan (because the client does not meet their requirements etc.).<br>
 **Unused Offer:** Loan has been cancelled by the client but on different stages of the process.

+**Dataset**
+Datasets can be downloaded from the link https://drive.google.com/drive/folders/1Mcvc5tJGvgJK8UetCtY1VnMYoVOMzaAe